JBroks/Billie_Eilish_Website/README.md

 The webpage consists of the following features:

-- **Navbar** - The navbar stays collapsed on mobile devices and FontAwesome bar icon is used.
+- **Navbar** - The navbar stays collapsed on mobile devices and Font Awesome bar icon is used.
 The navbar contains links to associated pages i.e. Home, Media, Photos, Tour, Contact, Subscribe;

 - **Buttons** - The project uses Bootstrap button features;

 - **Down Arrow** - Arrow on each title pages scrolls down to the next section;

-- **Social media icons** - The project uses FontAwesome icons for social media links;
+- **Social media icons** - The project uses Font Awesome icons for social media links;

 - **IFrames** - iframes features were used to embed music from Spotify and YouTube videos;